thindil/nimalyzer/doc/configuration.rst

     check params used macros
     explanation Unused parameters only clutter the source code and can cause confusion.

+    check not params standardtypes all
+    explanation Using standard types like string or int can lead to hard to find bugs when wrong parameters are interacting with self.
+Also, using a separated types give more information about the parameter.

     check namedParams
     explanation Named parameters allow avoiding assigning invalid values to the calls but also allow to assing the calls' parameters in arbitrary order.